clickberry/profiles-api-nodejs/README.md

 * [License](#license)

 # Architecture
-The application is a REST API with database and messaging service (Bus) dependencies.
+The application is a REST API with database (Redis) and messaging service (Bus) dependencies.

 # Technologies
 * Node.js